nbyl/score-cloudrun/README.md

-# score-implementation-sample
+# score-cloudrun

-This score-implementation-sample is a template repo for creating a new Score implementation following the conventions laid out in [Score Compose](https://github.com/score-spec/score-compose) and [Score K8s](https://github.com/score-spec/score-k8s).
+This score-cloudrun is a template repo for creating a new Score implementation following the conventions laid out in [Score Compose](https://github.com/score-spec/score-compose) and [Score K8s](https://github.com/score-spec/score-k8s).

 This sample comes complete with: